nest/nest-simulator/extras/userdoc/md/documentation/part-2-populations-of-neurons.md

 ## Specifying the behaviour of devices

-All devices implement a basic timing capacity; the parameter `start` (default $0$) determines the beginning of the device’s activity and the parameter `stop` (default: $∞$) its end.
+All devices implement a basic timing capacity; the parameter `start` (default 0) determines the beginning of the device's activity and the parameter `stop` (default: $∞$) its end.
 These values are taken relative to the value of `origin` (default: 0).
 For example, the following example creates a `poisson_generator` which is only active between 100 and 150ms: